Alarlar/Computer-introduction-scince-118-C-/README.md

 /libraryWithManipaulationFunction.cpp/ - **This is a program on how to make a 12x12 table using nested 'for' loops, the _<iomanip>_ library with _setw_ function.**

 /NonRecursiveFindingFactorial.cpp/ - **This program finds the factorial without recursion**

+/passByRef.cpp/ - **This is a simple program that illustrates how the call by reference method works.
+In its own words or to quote the book C++ without fear: When we need to pass one information and not a copy, we give its address so that we can access the original, not the copies, without wasting time in copying and being able to manipulate the original source.**